"Find Your Bliss with a Log Cabin"June/July 2008, Treasure Magazine

 The Wikfors turned to PrecisionCraft Log & Timber Homes to make their dream happen, and in 2005 their vacant lot in Donnelly was transformed into a vacation property, complete with an A-frame log cabin home.

 “We wanted a getaway place that really fit the environment we were building in,” Susan Wikfors says.
 “We wanted it to look like a mountain retreat and not a home you’d find in a neighborhood in Boise.”

 The Wikfors did their homework before making the final choices on their home’s design.
 They toured other PrecisionCraft homes and worked with a team to learn more about their options, such as different wood species and log cuts available for building.

 Careful planning is an important step for anyone interested in building a log home, says Jim Young, PrecisionCraft’s president.
-Young also is the president of M.T.N Architects, a company that is designed to work in tandem with PrecisionCraft, providing the architecture and design of the homes.
+Young also is the president of M.T.N Design, a company that is designed to work in tandem with PrecisionCraft, providing the design of the homes.

 Employees from both businesses work with clients through each step of the process to ensure a good experience.
 In addition, PrecisionCraft helps clients select an experienced log home builder.

 “It is a phased approach so the customer knows what they’re getting into before they commit to resources,” Young says.
 “The more planning we can put into it, the higher level of customer satisfaction there will be.”

 As the Wikfors studied log homes to decide what they wanted in their own retreat, they learned about the small details that can give each home a distinctive look, such as natural tones on wood textures that give the home a sense of warmth.